devgo-studio-cebu/www/README.md

 Official Website of Devgo.studio

-## To add Team Profile
+## To add and edit team profile

 navigate to
-`./public/team/`
+`./public/members`
-add your 450x450 webp photo
+and add or remove your webp photo

-then go to
+for details, go to
-`./utils/teamProfile.ts`
-add your profile info, you only need to place the file name of your photo, yes it has typesafety
+`./utils/teamProfile.tsx`
+and change your details there. my (adrian) profile has all the possible inputs so that should help you out

+for the skills, you can choose from the given or add a webp

+-   css
+-   figma
+-   framer
+-   html
+-   illustrator
+-   js
+-   typescript
+-   mysql
+-   nextjs
+-   react
+-   tailwind
+    ... please add if you add in
+    `./public/skills`